 What if I cannot find exactly what I am looking for on the website?

 Let us know what is on your wish list to see and do and we are more than happy to help you plan a customised tour.

 How much luggage can I take on my tour?

 Each passenger may take 2 pieces of luggage (max 25kg each).
 For safety reasons, each passenger is limited to one carry on item (max 5kg).
 We also advise you check the maximum baggage allowance with your chosen airline.

 How do I make a payment for a tour?

-For bookings made more than 30 days prior to travel, Pacific Travel require a NZ$500 per person or 10% of the value of the package price (whichever is greater).
-This is a non-refundable deposit.
+For bookings made more than 30 days prior to travel, Pacific Travel require a deposit of NZ$50 per person.
+This deposit is non-refundable.
 Balance of payment is due 30 days prior to travel.
 For bookings made 30 days or less prior to travel, full payment is required at the time of booking.
 Visa & MasterCard are accepted forms of payment.
+A 2.5% Credit Card Fee applies to all payments by credit card.
+You may pay via direct bank transfer to avoid the credit card fee.
+Bank details will be on your booking advice.
 All prices advertised are in New Zealand dollars and are GST inclusive.

 What is your cancellation policy?

 If after your booking has been confirmed you wish to cancel, the following cancellation fees will apply: